zandralinux/www/pages/faq.md

 Zandra's base system contains no GNU programs.
 To call Zandra a distribution of GNU/Linux doesn't make sense, but of course GNU packages are provided in Zandra's repositories.

+## Where can I send my questions, comments, or suggestions?

+You can write directly to the lead dev of Zandra at [ben@zandra.xyz](mailto:ben@zandra.xyz) or use the IRC channel `#zandra` on Freenode.